NixOS/rfcs/rfcs/0108-nixos-containers.md

 * The option `boot.isContainer = true;` will be automatically set for new containers as well.
   This is necessary to
   * avoid bogus `modprobe` calls since `nspawn` doesn't have its own kernel.
-  * as option to skip building a `stage-1` boot script when building a NixOS system for the container.
+  * avoid building a `stage-1` boot script and initramfs as part of the container's NixOS system

 This init-script can be built by evaluating a NixOS config against `<nixpkgs/nixos/lib/eval-config.nix>`.